Winchester College Chapel Choir

 The Quiristers are led by Howard Ionascu, former Director of the Junior Royal Academy of Music.
 They are joined by senior College boys and members of staff to form the Winchester College Chapel Choir, and follow a routine of daily practices and choral services in the College Chapel during term time.

 The Quiristers themselves are well known as a boys’ concert choir.
 They perform a wide repertoire of secular music, usually from memory.
 This gives their work an enviable variety and marks the Quiristers out from other groups of choristers.
+They perform regularly in the UK and have a busy schedule, alongside their weekly services singing in Chapel.
+Recent projects have included recording for BBC Radio 3, concerts in Birmingham Symphony Hall and recording at Abbey Road Studios.

 The Chapel Choir is widely renowned for its excellence, and is often invited to take part in recitals, recordings, broadcasts and tours, in the UK and abroad.